 2pm.
 Paulton Farrington Gurney Circular Walk: from Paulton Library/Hub BS39 7QG

 A 3.5 mile circular walk in the attractive countryside around these two villages.
 Sorry, no dogs except assistance dogs.
-Walk led by Anne Lyons and Jackie Woodland.
+Walk led by Anne Lyons.

 5pm.
 Sunset Stroll around Peasedown from Bath Business Park, Foxcote Avenue, Peasedown St John BA28SQ